awsdocs/amazon-efs-user-guide/doc_source/API_DescribeMountTargetSecurityGroups.md

 ## URI Request Parameters<a name="API_DescribeMountTargetSecurityGroups_RequestParameters"></a>

-The request requires the following URI parameters\.
+The request uses the following URI parameters\.

  ** [MountTargetId](#API_DescribeMountTargetSecurityGroups_RequestSyntax) **   <a name="efs-DescribeMountTargetSecurityGroups-request-MountTargetId"></a>
 The ID of the mount target whose security groups you want to retrieve\.
+Length Constraints: Minimum length of 13\.
+Maximum length of 45\.
+Pattern: `^fsmt-[0-9a-f]{8,40}$`
+Required: Yes

 ## Request Body<a name="API_DescribeMountTargetSecurityGroups_RequestBody"></a>